 The ideal fan should have a rating of at least 1065 CFM.
 This rating is ideal for small (324 cubic feet) or large (1020 cubic feet) rooms of different sizes and so on.

-Grow rooms are awesome, but they need to be ventilated correctly.
-The most important thing is to extract the hot air away not just out of the tent itself, but out of the room.
+Grow rooms and grow tents are a perfect solution for indoor growing, but they need to be ventilated correctly.
+The most important thing to consider when choosing a carbon filter is that it needs to extract the hot air away, not just out of the tent itself, but out of the room.